aagarwal4/porositywaves/README.md

 The computation for obtaining porosity and pressure after an initial Gaussian perturbation was performed using an explicit finite difference scheme with forward-Euler in space [here](porosity_3d.py).

-The simulation can be viewed [here](https://drive.google.com/file/d/0B5JHF3TQfmV7NHRqR291Q29TVUk/view).
+The simulation was visualized with VisIt software and can be viewed [here](https://drive.google.com/file/d/0B5JHF3TQfmV7NHRqR291Q29TVUk/view).